TricksterGuy/complx/README.md

     5. Plugin that adds a new trap that performs division and modulus
   * Plugins can add new device registers, traps, send interrupts, and add a new instruction

-# Installation
+# Installation from Source
   From the root directory of where you have the source code.
   1. Ensure you have a C++ compiler (sudo apt-get install build-essential)
+  2. Ensure you have CMake installed (sudo apt-get install cmake)
-  2. Install dependency wxWidgets 3.0 (sudo apt-get install libwxgtk3.0-dev)
+  3. Install dependency wxWidgets 3.0 (sudo apt-get install libwxgtk3.0-dev)
+  4. Create a build directory (mkdir build && cd build)
+  5. Generate a Makefile via cmake (cmake ..)
-  3. Build the program (make)
+  6. Build the program (make)
-  4. Install the program (sudo make install)
+  7. Install the program (sudo make install)
-  5. Run ldconfig (sudo ldconfig)
+  8. Run ldconfig (sudo ldconfig)

+# Installation from Packages via apt-get
+  Coming soon!